robinweser/fela/README.md

 It generates CSS and therefore supports all common CSS features such as media queries, pseudo classes, keyframes and font-faces.
 It also renders on server-side with ease and ships with a powerful plugin API adding e.g. [automatic vendor prefixing](packages/fela-plugin-prefixer) or [fallback value](packages/fela-plugin-fallback-value) support.

 Fela can be used with [React](https://github.com/rofrischmann/react-fela) or with any other view library.<br>
-Also ships a [React Native](http://fela.js.org/docs/guides/UsageWithReactNative.html) version.
+It also ships a [React Native](http://fela.js.org/docs/guides/UsageWithReactNative.html) version.

 <img alt="TravisCI" src="https://travis-ci.org/rofrischmann/fela.svg?branch=master">
 <a href="https://codeclimate.com/github/rofrischmann/fela/coverage"><img alt="Test Coverage" src="https://codeclimate.com/github/rofrischmann/fela/badges/coverage.svg"></a>